bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

    ![](https://mpxzvqn7ysfysw.preview.forestry.io/img/test-npm.png)
 3. Start a build.

-You can view the test artifacts on the [Test reports](/testing/test-reports/) page of your build.
+You can view the test artifacts on the **APPS & ARTIFACTS** tab of your Build's page.

 ## Code signing

-A Expo app can consists of two projects, an Android and an iOS - both must be properly code signed.
+A React Native app consists of two projects; an Android and an iOS - both must be properly code signed.
 If you click on the Code Signing tab of your project’s Workflow Editor, all iOS and Android code signing fields are displayed in one page for you.

 Let’s see how to fill them out!